-Mrs. G. Sutton Head of Science / Head of Biology
+Mrs. G. Sutton Curriculum Leader for Science / Curriculum Leader for Biology

 Year 12 students visit Chester Zoo where they develop their understating of the role of Zoo’s in conservation.
 Year 12 and 13 students attend a range of Biological and Medical based lectures.
 There are Field work opportunities in Years 10 and 13 where students develop their ecological fieldwork techniques.
 Undergraduate and Postgraduate Biological scientists deliver sessions to Year 10 students actively promoting a range of Biological Sciences career opportunities.
 Gifted and Talented Year 13 students participate in the Biology Olympiad completion.
 For the past three years our students also delivered a range of Biological activities to visitors at the Cheshire Show and Gardening club students have entered the Schools competition at the RHS show at Tatton Park.